chrishutchinson/train-departure-screen/README.md

 `operating hours` - the range of hours you wish the display to actively request train times, be aware the free tier API has a limit of 1000 calls a day.

+### Setting The Live API

+`apiMethod` - By default this is set to 'rtt' to use the Real Time Trains API, to chnage to the transport api set this to 'transport'

 ## Running